 Condescending twats, the whole race of them, thought Manny.
 Can’t be bothered to treat a fellow right.
 Deplorable manners, is what they have.
 He took a seat.
 After a few minutes, Mr Koppelman rolled up the manuscript and turned his attention to Manny.

 ‘Now, tell me my good sir, how may I help you?
 I understand you have been referred by Mr Goldstein.’

 A lesser man, at the mention of the subterfuge would perhaps have flushed.
 But, Manny was a seasoned gambler.
 ‘Yes.’ he replied glibly, unashamed to lie through his teeth.
 ‘Mr Goldstein advised that I should seek your counsel.
 He’s a dear friend of my late father’s.
 You see, my father had an eye for art.
 He bequeathed this painting to me and I am sure this beautiful piece of work is worth a substantial amount of money.
-I would like to have it appraised and placed for sale,’ Manny stated and placed the unwrapped painting on the table.
+I would like to have it appraised and placed for sale,’ Manny stated and placed the unwrapped painting face-up on the table.

 ‘Erm…your father painted this?’ he enquired delicately.